arXiv/arxiv-docs/help/policies/privacy_policy.md

 _Information we gather for anonymous browsing:_

 We automatically collect certain information from you when you visit arXiv.
-This data is used to gather metrics on site usage including geographic location of visitors (IP address), pathways navigated through the website, what type of internet browser is used (user-agent) No attempt is made to deanonymize information we collect.
+This data is used to gather metrics on site usage including geographic location of visitors (IP address), pathways navigated through the website, what type of internet browser is used (user-agent).
+No attempt is made to deanonymize information we collect.

 _Information you may provide as registered user:_